ArchieCall/AccurateSleepOld/README.md

   the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level.
 Of course

-The effect on sleep_time on cpu loading is show below: sleep_time   |        cpu load
+sleep_time   |        cpu load
 -----------  |        --------
   .099 secs  |         0.1 %